shakacode/react_on_rails/README.md

 Inside your Rails views, you can now use the `react_component` helper method provided by React on Rails.
 You can pass props directly to the react component helper.
 You can also initialize a Redux store with view or controller helper `redux_store` so that the store can be shared amongst multiple React components.
 See the docs for `redux_store` below and scan the code inside of the [/spec/dummy](spec/dummy) sample app.

 ### Client-Side Rendering vs. Server-Side Rendering
 In most cases, you should use the `prerender: false` (default behavior) with the provided helper method to render the React component from your Rails views.
-In some cases, such as when SEO is vital or many users will not have JavaScript enabled, you can enable server-rendering by passing `prerender: true` to your helper, or you can simply change the default in `config/initializers/react_on_rails`.
+In some cases, such as when SEO is vital, or many users will not have JavaScript enabled, you can enable server-rendering by passing `prerender: true` to your helper, or you can simply change the default in `config/initializers/react_on_rails`.

 Now the server will interpret your JavaScript using [ExecJS](https://github.com/rails/execjs) and pass the resulting HTML to the client.
-We recommend using [therubyracer](https://github.com/cowboyd/therubyracer) as ExecJS's runtime.
-The generator will automatically add it to your Gemfile for you.
+We recommend using [mini_racer](https://github.com/discourse/mini_racer) as ExecJS's runtime.
+The generator will automatically add it to your Gemfile for you (once we complete [#501](https://github.com/shakacode/react_on_rails/issues/501)).

 In the following screenshot you can see the 3 parts of React on Rails rendering: